Do you think more people should be helped to learn enterprise skills and set up their own business? We do.

 - We’re extending our award-winning partnership with The Prince’s Trust for another three years, one of UK’s most successful supporters of youth enterprise, to help young people from disadvantaged backgrounds get the support they need to start up in business

 - We’re launching the second year of our student enterprise programmes – RBS ESSA and RBS EnterprisingU, powered by Find Invest Grow – to encourage, reward and recognise undergraduates’ enterprising activities across the UK

 - We will send our Mobile Business School to campuses and communities across the UK to provide an opportunity for young people to gain support and advice from us and our partners

 We want to make sure that any support we offer is real and lasting, which is why we’re also running a series of workshops with the RSA to bring young people together with enterprise support organisations to discuss how we can improve the support available, for the long term.
 We will unveil our commitments for Women in Enterprise and Social Enterprises soon.

 RBS is one of the world’s largest banking institutions with over 33 million customers globally and a branch network of around 3,700 branches.
 In 2012 we offered over £58billion in loans and facilities to UK businesses.

 We also have more to offer.

-This directory sets out the different products, services and programmes that the RBS Group has available to you.
+This directory sets out the different products, services and programmes that RBS has available to you.